MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-storage-use.md

 - A connection string inherently authenticates the connecting agent with the Storage *account* rather than with individual resources within that account.
 As a result, a connection string provides grants broader authorization than may be required.

-- A connection string contains an access key in plain text and therefore presents potential vulnerabilities if it's improperly constructed or improperly secured.
+- A connection string contains an access info in plain text and therefore presents potential vulnerabilities if it's improperly constructed or improperly secured.
 If such a connection string is exposed, it can be used to access a wide range of resources within the Storage account.

 For these reasons, we recommend using the authentication method in production code.